Lease a Grade 11 Online Kit and get access to all the following Distance Learning courses:

 Distance Learning Online is homeschooling made easy.
 When you enroll your child in BJU Press’s online Distance Learning program, he can learn anytime, anywhere.
 All he needs is a computer and a high-speed internet connection, and he is ready to go.
 The student login allows access to engaging video lessons taught by expert teachers, online assessments (grades 5–12), progress-tracking features, and more.
 The best part is although you as a parent can log in and view your child’s progress and grades at any time, you are free to keep up with the rest of life.

-When you purchase the Grade 11 Distance Learning Online Only Kit, you receive:
+When you purchase the Grade 11 Distance Learning Online Kit, you receive:

 Register now!
+Your textbooks will be shipped right away.
 You will receive an email from BJU Press Distance Learning Online regarding login information for the online courses which will be available June 1, 2015.
 You will have through December 2016 to complete your online learning program.

 Traces American history from the time of European discovery to the 2000 election.
 See the influence of physical geography and the development of the free enterprise system.